-Starting with Oracle Enterprise Repository 11g Release 1 (11.1.1.4.0), the diagnostics pages are disabled, by default.
+Starting with Oracle Enterprise Repository 11g Release 1 (11.1.1.6.0), the diagnostics pages are disabled, by default.
 To enable this feature, you must pass a JVM parameter, during the application server startup.

-If you are using WebLogic, then the parameter is provided as a part of the Oracle HOME/user_projects/domains/DOMAIN_NAME/bin/setOERDomainEnv.sh or .cmd file.
+If you are using the WebLogic Server, the parameter is provided as a part of the Oracle HOME/user projects/domains/DOMAIN NAME/bin/setOERDomainEnv.sh or .cmd file.
 Uncomment the OER_DIAG_OPTION environment variable and restart the oer server.